-The CCV recoveries were above the laboratory-specified control limit for methanol in data package 1710005.
-Methanol was not detected at concentrations greater than the reporting limit in the associated samples.
+• The CCV recoveries were high for methanol during the initial analysis.
+Methanol was not detected at concentrations greater than the reporting limit in the associated samples, and the results from the initial analysis will not be reported.
 No qualification of the data was necessary.